Scrin/RuuviBridge/README.md

 - TX power (dBm)
 - RSSI (Signal strength _at the receiver_, dBm)
 - Movement counter (Running counter incremented each time a motion detection interrupt is received)
-- Measurement sequence number (Running counter incremented each time a new measurement is taken on the tag)
+- Measurement sequence number (Running counter incremented each time a new measurement is taken on the device)
+- PM 1.0/2.5/4.0/10.0 (µg/m³)
+- Carbon dioxide (ppm)
+- VOX index (unitless)
+- NOX index (unitless)
+- Illuminance (lux)
+- Sound levels (undocumented and currently not available on commercially available hardware revisions)

 Ability to calculate following values in addition to the raw data (the accuracy of these values are approximations):